ecartierlipn/neoveille2016/README.md

 1. to develop programs to detect, analyse and track neologisms in big monitor corpora, in several languages;
 2. to develop a web-based front-end to enable linguists to interact with the main modules : corpus management, neologisms detection results (both formal and semantic neologisms), neologisms manual description and finally analysing neologism lifecycle;

 To obtain more information on the project, please refer to documentation on the website : [www.neoveille.org](www.neoveille.org).
 The present documentation will focus on technical details.
-A more detailed documentation (in French, at the moment) is available here [https://github.com/ecartierlipn/neoveille2016/blob/master/docs/neoveille-web-doc.pdf].
+A more detailed documentation (in French, at the moment) is available here : (/docs/neoveille-web-doc.pdf "Detailled documentation").

 This documentation has three main sections :